 This course is designed to improve legal analysis, writing, and study skills in preparation for taking the Bar Examination.
 It will assist with developing and practicing test taking strategies and skills.
 It will also provide a familiarity with the methodology of the exam.
 Multiple essays will be completed and critiqued during the course.
 The critiques will involve peer assessment, other forms of collaborative learning, and professor assessment.
 Multiple choice strategies and practice exams will be covered.
 This course is skills based, not substance based, so it is not intended to replace substantive course study review and/or commercial Bar Examination preparation courses.

-This course must be taken during the semester in which the student will graduate.
+Business Organizations

-Business Organizations Hours: 3 Course Frequency: Each Fall Prerequisite(s): Contracts I & Contracts II
+Course Frequency: Each Fall Prerequisite(s): Contracts I & II